A Laboratory Experiment on Using Different Financial-Incentivization Schemes in Software-Engineering Experimentation: Study Protocol

-\item The experimental performance of participants under performance-based incentivization (e.g., OSIT, MAIT, MPIT) differs between treatments. \end{enumerate} Besides analyzing these hypotheses, we will also compare the behavior (e.g. risk taking) and performance between all groups to understand which incentives have what impact.
-Moreover, we will use eye trackers to explore fixation counts, fixation lengths, and return fixations.
-This will allows us to obtain a deeper understanding of the search and evaluation processes during code reviews.
-Also, it enables us to investigate potential differences in eye movements depending on the incentivization.
-More precisely, we intend to follow similar studies from software engineering~\cite{Abid2019DevelopersReadingBehavior} to explore how our participants read the source code, for instance, do they focus on the actually buggy code, what lines are they reading more often, or which code elements do they focus on to explore bugs?
+\item The experimental performance of participants under performance-based incentivization (e.g., OSIT, MAIT, MPIT) differs between treatments. \end{enumerate} Besides analyzing these hypotheses, we also compared the behavior (e.g. risk taking) and performance between all groups to understand which incentives have what impact.
+Moreover, we used eye trackers to explore fixation counts, fixation lengths, and return fixations.
+This allowed us to obtain a deeper understanding of the search and evaluation processes during code reviews.
+Also, it enabled us to investigate potential differences in eye movements depending on the incentivization.
+More precisely, we intended to follow similar studies from software engineering~\cite{Abid2019DevelopersReadingBehavior} to explore how our participants read the source code, for instance, did they focus on the actually buggy code, what lines were they reading more often, or which code elements did they focus on to explore bugs?
+We report all findings from the eye-tracking data as exploratory outcomes.
+The eye-tracking data is preprocessed by the firmware of Tobii (Version 1.181.37603) using the Tobii I-VT (fixation) filter.

-\myPar{Metrics} The performance of our participants is primarily depending on their correctness in identifying bugs during the code review.
-Since this can be expressed as confusion matrices, we decided to implement the F1-score.
-Note that our participants will not be aware of this metric (they will only know about the payoff function) to avoid biases, and any decision based on the payoff function will be reflected by the F1-score (e.g., taking more risks due to missing penalties under NPIT).
-So, this metric allows us to compare the performances of our participants between treatments considering that they motivate different behaviors, which allows us to test our hypotheses.
+\myPar{Metrics} The performance of our participants was primarily depending on their correctness in identifying bugs during the code review.
+Since this can be expressed as confusion matrices, we decided to implement the F1-score (defined as $\frac{2TP}{2TP+FP+FN}$) as the \emph{only} outcome measure to evaluate our hypotheses.
+For our experiment, true positives (TP) refer to the correctly identified bugs, false positives (FP) refer to the locations marked as buggy that are actually correct, and false negatives (FN) refer to the undetected bugs.
+Note that our participants were not aware of this metric (they only knew about the payoff function) to avoid biases, and any decision based on the payoff function are reflected by the F1-score (e.g., taking more risks due to missing penalties under NPIT).
+So, this metric allowed us to compare the performances of our participants between treatments considering that they motivate different behaviors, which allowed us to test our hypotheses.
+In summary, our \emph{dependent variable} was the F1-score, our \emph{independent variable} was the payoff function, and we collected additional data via a post experimental survey (e.g., experience, gender, age, stress) as well as eye-tracking data for exploratory analyses.